tamimattafi/kabin/README.md

 > [!CAUTION]
 > This library is still under development.
 Avoid using it in production.
+> You are very welcome to create issues and Pull Requests.
+> Contribution will accelerate development, and pave the way for a production ready solution.

 ## Showcase
 Using Kabin is straight forward.
 Annotations are identical to those in Room, which means usage is identical too.